China's small commodity traders at risk if banks tighten financing

 Any new requirements would also ratchet up the risk that customers who do not regain credit lines may default on payments for services such as hedging, or for imports.

-"The fear is not so much about the big boys, but some of the other smaller, newer players, who may have only been in this commodity financing game for the last 2-3 years," said Jeremy Goldwyn, a director with commodities broker Sucden in charge of Asia business.
+"The fear is not so much about the big boys, but some of the other smaller, newer players, who may have only been in this commodity financing game for the last two to three years," said Jeremy Goldwyn, a director with commodities broker Sucden in charge of Asia business.

 "If all of a sudden the tap is turned off to them, they might have more of a crisis.
 Is it having an effect on the market?
 Yes, people are very nervous.
 We obviously have a lot of business in China so we are watching it very closely," he said.